markkolich/kolich-httpclient4-closure/README.md

 This library supports two mechanisms for making HTTP requests:

+* <a href="#synchronous-blocking">Synchronous (blocking)</a> &ndash; Uses httpclient-4.2.1 under-the-hood.
 * <a href="#asynchronous-non-blocking">Asynchronous (non-blocking)</a> &ndash; Uses httpasyncclient-4.0-beta3 under-the-hood.
-* <a href="#synchronous-blocking">Synchronous (blocking)</a> &ndash; Uses httpclient-4.2.1 under-the-hood.

 ## Overview

-As is, using `HttpClient` or `HttpAsyncClient` directly is often cumbersome and bulky for typical `HEAD`, `GET`, `POST`, `PUT` and `DELETE` requests.
+As is, using `HttpClient` or `HttpAsyncClient` directly is often cumbersome for vanilla `HEAD`, `GET`, `POST`, `PUT` and `DELETE` requests.
 For example, it often takes multiple lines of boiler plate Java to send a simple `GET` request, check the resulting status code, read a response (if any), and release the connection back into the connection pool.

 In *most* implementations, the typical `HttpClient` or `HttpAsyncClient` usage pattern almost always involves: